MinusW/KM-ToolBox/README.md

 - **Usage**: `/clear [number/all]`

 ### **/buildcost [building] [startLevel?] [endLevel?]**
 - **Description**: Calculate the cost to upgrade a building from one level to another.
 Defaults to levels 1 and 40 if not specified.
+Building field defaults to all if not specified.
 - **Usage**: `/buildcost [building] [startLevel?] [endLevel?]`

 ### **/temple [startLevel?] [endLevel?]**